 The effect of drugs varies from substance to substance and it is not possible to say exactly how a particular drug will affect someone.
 Drugs can be more harmful for young people because their bodies and brains are still developing.
 If you do want to find out more about the different drugs and their effects visit our drugs a-z.

 The same drug can also have very different effects at different times, depending on its purity (which can vary a lot) and the person’s mood, health, circumstances and surroundings.

 Some drugs are more addictive than others and some people get addicted more easily.
 Some drugs can trigger underlying mental health problems and make existing ones worse.

-While some argue that those who experiment with drugs might come to no long-term harm, some drugs like heroin are highly addictive and dangerous, and can occasionally cause very serious physical reactions, including drug overdose.
+While some argue that those who ‘experiment’ with drugs might not come to any long-term harm, some drugs like heroin (an opioid) are highly addictive and dangerous, and can occasionally cause very serious physical reactions, including drug overdose.

-In the meantime, more and more new drugs are appearing, as well as new ways of taking older ones.
+More and more new drugs are appearing, as well as new ways of taking older ones.
 Because they haven’t been around for long, less is known about how new drugs, and new ways of taking older ones, affect people.
 Some have turned out to be more dangerous than first thought, and none are risk free.

 It’s also very dangerous to take several drugs at once.
-Many people who have died from a drugs overdose did so because they had taken a combination of drugs, often combined with alcohol.
+Many people who have died from a drug overdose did so because they had taken a combination of drugs, often combined with alcohol.